dhis2/dhis2-docs/src/user/scheduling.md

 Examples:

 1. **Requirement**: A predictor uses data from the same week as the predicted value.
-(No past sampled data is used.)
+(No past sampled data are used.)
-After the week ends on Sunday, you expect the data to be entered in the following two days: Monday and Tuesday.
+After the week ends on Sunday, you expect the data to be entered in the following two days (Monday and Tuesday).
 You don't want to start predicting data until Wednesday after the week ends because you don't want partial results to be shown.
 However, data may still be adjusted on Wednesday, so you want to update the predictions also on Thursday.
-After that, the data is frozen and you don't want to predict for that period anymore.
+After that, the data are frozen and you don't want to predict for that period anymore.

     **Solution:** For a job running daily or more frequently, define the relative start as -10 and the relative end as -2 (for periods